vpp-dev/vpp-release-notes/README.md

 @page release_notes_2310 Release notes for VPP 23.10

-More than 184 commits since the previous release, including 91 fixes.
+More than 187 commits since the previous release, including 91 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 23.10 release, generated as on Tue Sep 12 01:55:10 UTC 2023.
+These are the *DRAFT* release notes for the upcoming VPP 23.10 release, generated as on Wed Sep 13 01:57:33 UTC 2023.

 HIGHLIGHTS-PLACEHOLDER